Fody/Costura/README.md

 Therefore, to help Costura identify which assemblies are mixed-mode, and in what environment to load them in you should include their names in one or both of these lists.

 Do not include `.exe` or `.dll` in the names.

+Can use wildcards at the end of the name for partial matching.

 Can take two forms.